cooltea713705/logmeinbasicdeck/README.md

 * 03-test-script-game-deck.sh
 * 04-test-script-shuffle.sh

+Instead of `mvn spring-boot:run`, use `mvn spring-boot:start` to start application in the background ( use `mvn spring-boot:stop` when you are done).

 To execute a script execute `./%script-name%` from a command line from the root of the project folder.

 Improvements